Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Design strategy for exceptional knots

-The solutions to Eqs.~(\ref{E_square}) and the resulting geometry of the Fermi surface are strongly dependent on the dimensionality of the system.
-In $2$D systems, each condition generally describes a $1$D curve in the Brillouin zone.
-The intersection points of two curves are zero-dimensional ($0$D) degeneracies known as EPs.
-At these EPs, the Hamiltonian becomes defective, with coalescing eigenvalues and eigenvectors, leading to a branch point singularity in the complex energy Riemann surface.
-Generally, EPs in 2D systems appear in pairs and are connected by open Fermi arcs~\cite{OFA_2018Science, OFA_2025CP}.

-In $3$D systems, the situation becomes more intricate and richer.
-Here, each condition in Eq.~(\ref{E_square}) generally defines a $2$D manifold.
-Their intersection, where both requirements are simultaneously satisfied, typically forms a $1$D curve.
-This curve constitutes an exceptional line, a continuous set of EPs.
-In contrast to the isolated EPs in $2$D systems, exceptional lines are robust topological defects in $3$D momentum space and can give rise to intricate morphology such as unknotted ERs~\cite{ER_2017PRL}, self-intersected ECs~\cite{TEC_2023CP, TEC_2023PRL} and even knotted~\cite{knot_2019PRB, knot_2021CP, knot_2021PRL} and linked~\cite{link_2018PRA, link_2019PRB, link_2020PRB} ELs.
-These ELs configurations are further connected by \textit{Seifert surface}~\cite{knot_2019PRB}.
-Mathematically, a Seifert surface is defined as an oriented, connected, and open surface whose boundary coincides with the knot or link itself (see Appendix~\ref{Seifert_sur}).
+In $3$D systems, each constraint in Eq.~(\ref{E_square}) typically defines a $2$D manifold.
+The intersection of these manifolds generally yields a $1$D closed exceptional line, a continuous locus of EPs.
+Exceptional lines are robust topological defects in $3$D momentum space and can give rise to intricate morphology such as unknotted ERs~\cite{ER_2017PRL}, self-intersected ECs~\cite{TEC_2023CP, TEC_2023PRL} as well as exceptional knots~\cite{knot_2019PRB, knot_2021CP, knot_2021PRL} and links~\cite{link_2018PRA, link_2019PRB, link_2020PRB}.
+These exceptional knots or links are further connected by \textit{Seifert surface}~\cite{knot_2019PRB}.
+Mathematically, a Seifert surface is defined as an oriented, connected, and open surface whose boundary exactly coincides with the knot or link itself (see Sec.~I of the Supplementary materials).
+In the physical context, two important realizations of Seifert surfaces emerge~\cite{knot_2019PRB}: the open Fermi surface and the open $i$-Fermi surface.
+An open Fermi surface is characterized by $\textrm{Re}[E] = 0$, which leads to

-To illustrate how knotted or linked ELs emerge from the intersection of surfaces satisfying the general degeneracy conditions, we construct a specific model by considering two real continuous functions, $f_1(\boldsymbol{k})$ and $f_2(\boldsymbol{k})$, that vanish on two distinct surfaces in momentum space.
-The real and imaginary parts of the $\boldsymbol{d}$-vector are then encoded as

-where $\Lambda$ is a non-zero real constant.
-Substituting Eq.~(\ref{d_vector}) into the general energy-squared formulae Eq.~(\ref{E_square}) yields the following simplified components

-This construction provides a direct pathway to design exceptional non-Hermitian degeneracies.
-The functions $f_1$ and $f_2$ can be chosen such that their zero-level sets, $f^{-1}_1(0) \cap f^{-1}_2(0)$, represent surfaces with a topologically nontrivial intersection in the Brillouin zone.
-The parameter $\Lambda$ then controls the coupling between the real and imaginary sectors of the Hamiltonian.
-For sizable $\Lambda$ , the exceptional knots or links arising from the intersection of the surfaces defined by $\textrm{Re}[E^2] = 0$ and $\textrm{Im}[E^2] = 0$ will inherit the knot or link topology of the intersection between the kernels (zero surfaces) of $f_1$ and $f_2$.
-Since the Hamiltonian exhibits a spectral degeneracy ($E=0$) while $\boldsymbol{d}_R$ and $\boldsymbol{d}_I$ remain finite and non-parallel at these nodes, they are indeed defective lines of the non-Hermitian metals.